Reactive MVVM on the .NET Platform

 But wait!
 Our UI only needs two synchronized observable properties and one command, why do we have to write more than 20 lines of code to achieve that?
 What will happen, if we decide to add more properties representing ViewModel state?
 The code will bloat, becoming increasingly harder to understand and maintain!

 Recipe #1.
 Observables.
 Shorter Getters And Setters.
 ReactiveUI

-This snippet does exactly the same as previous one but is shorter, more predictable, easier to understand and maintain.
+This snippet does exactly the same as the previous one but is shorter, more predictable, easier to understand and maintain.
 Property relations are described in one place using declarative ReactiveUI syntax.
-But this code is still quite verbose — we have to implement getters, setters and backing fields explicitly.
+But this code is still quite verbose — we have to implement getters, setters, and backing fields explicitly.

 Recipe #2.
 Boilerplate Code Encapsulation.
 Reactive Property

 Another solution is to use reactive bindings from the ReactiveProperty library.
 This package provides wrapper classes responsible for sending notifications to the UI.
 Here ViewModel does not need to implement any interfaces, instead, each property implements INotifyPropertyChanged itself.
 Such properties also are observables — they can be mapped, filtered, combined, and so on.
 Let’s rewrite our sample using ReactiveProperty.

 We only need to declare and initialize reactive properties and describe relations among them.
 No boilerplate code needed, except for property initializers.
 But this approach has a drawback — we should modify our XAML markup to make these bindings work as expected.
 Reactive properties themselves are wrappers, so UI needs to bind to each wrapper’s own property.